A. Burden, standard of proof

 The evidentiary standard for a party seeking disclosure to prove bad faith, malice, and not in the interest of the public welfare is by a preponderance of the evidence.
 The burden of proof is on the party seeking disclosure.
 See Saxton v.
 Arkansas Gazette Co., 264 Ark.
 133, 569 S.W.2d 115 (1978).

 Once the journalist meets this initial burden, the burden “shifts to the criminal defendant seeking discovery to make the showing required to overcome the shield law.”
 Delaney, 50 Cal.
 3d at 806 n.20 (citation omitted).
-The trial court may require defendant to submit an offer of proof to meet his or her burden under Delaney.
+The trial court may require the defendant to submit an offer of proof to meet his or her burden under Delaney.
 It is insufficient for the defendant to simply submit the questions he or she hopes to ask the reporter.
 People v.
 Vasco, 131 Cal.
 App.
 4th 137, 155, 31 Cal.
 Rptr.
 3d 643 (2005).
-In Vasco, for example, the court noted that “defendant filed no declarations or investigative reports to support her Delaney showing.”
-Id. (citing cases holding that “offer of proof must set forth the substance and purpose of the evidence”).
-Thus, the court concluded that defendant was not entitled to compel disclosure of the reporter’s unpublished information.
-Id. at 156.
+In Vasco, for example, the court noted that the “defendant filed no declarations or investigative reports to support her Delaney showing.”
+Id. (citing cases holding that the “offer of proof must set forth the substance and purpose of the evidence”).
+Thus, the court concluded that the defendant was not entitled to compel disclosure of the reporter’s unpublished information.
+Id. at 156; see also People v.
+Frederickson, 8 Cal.
+5th 963, 1016, 457 P. 3d 1, 258 Cal.
+Rptr.
+3d 114 (2020) (affirming trial court's refusal to compel disclosure of notes from interview with criminal defendant because defendant did not meet Delaney's threshold test).

 In opposing a Motion to Quash, the party seeking the information has the burden of proving that (1) the information sought is directly relevant to a substantial issue in the case; (2) there are no other reasonable means of obtaining the information; and (3) the interest in obtaining the information outweighs any First Amendment interest of the newsperson.
 These three elements must be established by a preponderance of the evidence.
 C.R.S. §§ 13-90-119(3)(a)(c).